The Mueller Report Is Being Released Today. Here's What We Know So Far

 The press conference drew criticism from top Democrats, who said that Barr was attempting to “summarize” the report before releasing it in full.
 Rep. Jerrold Nadler, who chairs the Judiciary Committee, said that Congress was not expected to receive the report until 11 a.m.
 Thursday, 90 minutes after Barr was set to announce his findings.

 Democrats, concerned about coordination between the Department of Justice and the White House in the days leading up to the report, highlighted New York Times story that said Justice Department officials gave the White House advance information about some of the report’s findings.
-Three House committee chairs called on Barr to cancel his press conference.
+Five House committee chairs called on Barr to cancel his press conference.

 House Speaker Nancy Pelosi called Barr’s release strategy a “single-minded effort to protect [President Donald Trump] above all else,” while Nadler said he was “deeply troubled” that the White House was given advanced access to the report.